What is contained in a music analysis?

 Who uses these music analyses?

 Our analyses have been used by thousands of students and teachers at primary, secondary or early tertiary level.
 They use basic analytical techniques, avoiding complicated jargon.
 The analyses are suitable for students preparing for grade or diploma performance exams, or secondary school music courses, as well as any musicians who want to understand the background to a piece of music more fully.
-They are not intended for students of advanced musical analysis.
+They are not intended for students of advanced musical analysis at a tertiary level.

 Why do teachers use these products?

 Many teachers find there is just not enough time in the music lesson to cover general knowledge and analysis thoroughly.
 Some teachers look for a range of opinions to supplement their own analysis.

 Why do students use these products?